jpaulodefarias/IMDb/README.md

 # IMDb

-This project has two parts:
+This project has two parts, for details on running each project check the links below:

 ### API